teddybear082/CrueltySquadVR-Modloader/README.md

 If you have installed Cruelty Squad before and you have used any mods / modloaders before, you must return to a "clean" state of the game, otherwise this is very likely not to work.

 Make sure the game is installed in the same directory as your Windows Powershell.
 For me, installing in my normal default Steam directory in Program Files worked fine.
+Some have had success on other drives, but if it fails, this may be the issue.

 ## Install the loader

-1. ~~Download the v0.17-VR-alpha release in THIS fork (teddybear082/new-install-script).
-Link here: https://github.com/teddybear082/crus-modloader/releases/tag/v.017-VR-alpha
+1. ~~Download the v0.1-VR-beta release in this repo.
+Link here: https://github.com/teddybear082/CrueltySquadVR-Modloader/releases/tag/v.1.0-beta-CrueltySquadVR-mod

-This early build currently uses a modification of crustyrashky and disco0's newer install script method.
+This build currently uses a modification of crustyrashky and disco0's newer install script method that was developed for the flatscreen game.
 Unzip the release and copy the folder this README is in to your game folder, it should look something like this:
 ```
 => <GAME_DIR>
-  => <THIS FOLDER> (Unzipped)
+  => <THIS FOLDER> (Unzipped, but still a folder - crus-vr-modloader)
     - Install-Modloader.ps1
     - install_modloader.bat
     - godotpcktool.exe
     - modloader.gdc
-    - addons
+    - addons (folder)
     - libgodot_openxr.dll
     - openxr_loader.dll
     - override.cfg
-	- cs-scripts-vr-mod
+    - cs-scripts-vr-mod (folder)
-    - cs-vr-mod-vr-files
+    - cs-vr-mod-vr-files (folder)
-	- cs-vr-mod-xr-tools
+    - cs-vr-mod-xr-tools (folder)
     - README.md
   - crueltysquad.pck
   - crueltysquad.exe